vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

 The Soul is distinct from body, senses, mind (manas), breath, and intellect.
 Distinct from body (Soul is) by reason of the experience: 'My body'; Distinct from the outer senses by reason of the experiences: 'I see with (my) eyes', 'I hear with (my) sense of hearing', 'I speak with my tongue' and so forth; Distinct from mind (manas) as this is known to be a sense; from breath as indicated by the expression: 'My breath', and from Intellect (buddhi) as borne out by the experience: 'I know'.
-It is atomic (or monadic) by reason of the Šruti (= Scriptures) stating that it (Soul) out-goes (from the body at time of leaving, and in-comes to the body at time of joining), confirmed by (our own) experience.
+It is atomic (or monadic) by reason of the Śruti (= Scriptures) stating that it (Soul) out-goes (from the body at time of leaving, and in-comes to the body at time of joining), confirmed by (our own) experience.
 No question need arise how, if Soul is atomic, it is capable of cognising simultaneously many ob- jects, for (its) attributive consciousness has the capacity for such diffusion.
 By this (law), the

 ***Atomic' has a material significance which is not meant, as the Soul, is spiritual.
 What is intend. ed to be conveyed is that Soul is a subtle spiri- tual centre of consciousness, a focus of the forces of consciousness which can ray out anywhere, like the central sun diffusing its rays anywhere.
 'A spiritual